Biography

 His projects have been exhibited and commissioned by institutions including ZKM | Center for Art and Media and the Rijksmuseum, and received coverage in Wired, Financial Times, CNN, Ars Electronica, IEEE Potentials, and Art in Orbit: Art Objects and Spaceflight (Bloomsbury, 2024).
 He is the recipient of the Technarte Bilbao International Art and Technology Award (Museo Guggenheim Bilbao, 2017), a finalist in the World Technology Awards (2018), and a laureate of Beyond Bauhaus (The Bauhaus Association, 2019).

 Before dedicating himself fully to art, Gever founded and led several technology ventures, including Zapa Digital Arts (later Gizmoz), one of the world's earliest virtual worlds and real-time 3D avatar platforms, and served as President of DAZ 3D.
-He holds eight patents in 3D computer graphics, computer vision, and data transmission.
 That technological foundation remains inseparable from his artistic practice and continues to shape the systems he builds and the questions he asks about human perception, emotion, and the future relationship between art and technology.

 Education